glennmckechnie/weewx-mesowx/README.md

 * add chart visibility options to skin.conf.
 All but inTemp are 'on' to start with. outTemp is always on (otherwise the chart generation errors and we get nowhere)
 * add modules/exporting.js to add print menu (top right hamburger style)
-* there's still an issue with the Humidity flags.
+* there's still an issue #4 with the Humidity flags staying visible
+* tweak dayRain config option (untested - no Davis here)

 ----